Search

 • be comfortable and not require frequent adjustments

-Some masks also include a pocket to accommodate a filter such as non-woven polypropylene fabric.
+Some masks also include a pocket to accommodate a filter, such as non-woven polypropylene fabric.
 Reusable masks with a non-woven filter can be washed multiple times.
 Disposable filters should be changed daily and removed from the mask before washing.

-When supplies are limited, N95 or other respirators that provide higher protection should be reserved for health care workers.
+When supplies are limited, N95 or other respirators that provide higher protection should be reserved for healthcare workers.

-Note that some individuals may find wearing a mask uncomfortable, or experience what feels like shortness of breath, anxiety, or panic.
+Note that some individuals may find wearing a mask uncomfortable or experience what feels like shortness of breath, anxiety, or panic.
 Masks may make the air feel “stuffy”, but there is no change to the levels of oxygen or carbon dioxide a person will breathe in.
-If you feel you have a medical concern that limits your ability to wear a non-medical mask, discuss your concerns with your health care professional.
+If you feel you have a medical concern that limits your ability to wear a non-medical mask, discuss your concerns with your healthcare professional.

 Masks should not be worn by anyone who is unable to remove the mask without assistance (e.g., due to their age, ability, or developmental status), including children under 2 years old.
 Children between 2 and 5 years old may be able to wear a mask if supervised.
-It will depend on their ability to tolerate it, as well as put in on and off.
+It will depend on their ability to tolerate it, as well as put it on and off.

 When wearing a non-medical mask: